elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### What two methods should we use to change the case of a string?
+### What two methods can we use to change the case of a string?

 <details>
   <summary><strong>View Answer:</strong></summary>